 What are the best animated series?
 Let’s be honest, choosing the best TV series in animation is a difficult prospect.
 There are tons of brilliant animated shows, each with its own unique style, story, and voice cast.
 But a handful stand out from the crowd and truly leave their mark in specific ways.

 Many audiences jump to superhero shows since the animated medium goes hand-in-hand with the colourful costumes — alongside the ambitious storytelling, which might not translate well into live-action.
 But animation also lends itself to bonkers comedies about families in idiosyncratic towns, or the bizarre personification of puberty, while some shows use self-deprecating comedy to analyse mental health from a different angle.
 Basically, the scope for animation is enormous.

-Unfortunately, this won’t feature any anime series because, quite frankly, there are too many great choices to pick from, and they deserve their own list.
+Unfortunately, this won’t feature any anime series because, quite frankly, there are too many great choices to pick from, and they already have their own list on this site.
 (Although, maybe you should go watch Attack on Titan and Fire Force, is all we’re saying).
-But without further ado, let’s take a look at the best animated TV series.
+But without further ado, let’s take a look at the best animated series.

 What are the best animated series of all time?